-You may call to schedule a neurology appointment, or an appointment can be made by referral from your pediatrician, family doctor or other healthcare provider.
+You may call to schedule a pediatric neurology appointment or an appointment can be made by referral from your pediatrician, family doctor or other healthcare provider.

-It is important that we receive all medical records including any diagnostic tests before your visit.
+It is important that we receive all of your child’s medical records including any diagnostic tests before your child’s visit.
 If you have records from outside Children's Hospital Colorado, please fax them to 720-777-7285 prior to your child’s appointment or bring them with you.
-Please provide x-rays (MRI, etc.) and EEGs on a disk and bring bottles of all current medications.
+Please provide X-rays (MRI, etc.) and electroencephalogram (EEG) on a disk and bring bottles of all current medications.

 Verifying benefits and coverage

-You should plan to be in the neurology clinic for up to two hours on the day of your appointment.
+You should plan to be with our neurology team for up to two hours on the day of your appointment.
 You may bring snacks and quiet entertainment.
 WiFi is available in the outpatient waiting area.